ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 # and then compress the files to get .gz
 ```

-### 3. How to extract the CellphoneDB input files from a scanpy anndata?
+### 3. How to extract the CellPhoneDB input files from a scanpy anndata?

 You can provide an anndata as .h5ad file.

 ### 4. Should the input file with the count data be with HGNC symbols (gene names) or Ensembl IDs?

-CellphoneDB.2 allows the use of both HGNC symbols and Ensembl IDs.
+CellPhoneDB.2 allows the use of both HGNC symbols and Ensembl IDs.

 Please, specify HGNC symbols with  `counts-data = hgnc_symbol`.

 ### 5. What is the purpose of subsampling?
 The datasets that are generated are increasing in the number of sequenced cells exponentially.
-In order to increase the speed of CellphoneDB, we included an optional step in the analysis the method described in (Hie B, Cho H, DeMeo B, Bryson B and Berger B, Geometric Sketching Compactly Summarizes the Single-Cell Transcriptomic Landscape, Cell Systems 2019).
-The user can also choose another method to subsample and simply input the subsampled data into CellphoneDB in the same way as described above.
+In order to increase the speed of CellPhoneDB, we included an optional step in the analysis the method described in (Hie B, Cho H, DeMeo B, Bryson B and Berger B, Geometric Sketching Compactly Summarizes the Single-Cell Transcriptomic Landscape, Cell Systems 2019).
+The user can also choose another method to subsample and simply input the subsampled data into CellPhoneDB in the same way as described above.
 We recommend subsampling for very big datasets; the minimum number of cells to use the subsampling option is 1000.

 ### 6. What is the meaning of “Rank” in the “significant_means.txt” output file?
 The rank is calculated by counting the significant p-values per interaction pair (per row) and dividing with the total number of cluster-cluster comparisons.
 The idea is to prioritise interactions that are highly specific, that is they have only one or few significant p-values and to have on the bottom of the list the interactions that are present everywhere or not present anywhere at all.